Energy–maneuverability theory: Formula

+Note however that certain maneuvers actively benefit an aircraft's capabilities from low or negative specific excess power.
+Particularly bleeding speed, reducing or reversing thrust, or post-stall maneuvers in order to make tighter turns or improve nose authority.

 History

 John Boyd, a U.S. jet fighter pilot in the Korean War, began developing the theory in the early 1960s.
 He teamed with mathematician Thomas Christie at Eglin Air Force Base to use the base's high-speed computer to compare the performance envelopes of U.S. and Soviet aircraft from the Korean and Vietnam Wars.
 They completed a two-volume report on their studies in 1964.
 Energy Maneuverability came to be accepted within the U.S. Air Force and brought about improvements in the requirements for the F-15 Eagle and later the F-16 Fighting Falcon fighters.